Senior Benefits Analyst Salary

 Popular Skills for Senior Benefits Analyst

-Senior Benefits Analysts report using a diverse set of skills on the job.
-Most notably, skills in Vendor Management, Project Management, Data Analysis, and 401k Plan Administration are correlated to pay that is above average, with boosts between 3 percent and 15 percent.
-Most people who know Benefits Administration also know 401k Plan Administration.
+Senior Benefits Analysts generally report applying a varied skill set to their work.
+Most notably, skills in Project Management, 401k Plan Administration, Data Analysis, and Vendor Management are correlated to pay that is above average.
+Most people experienced in Benefits Administration also know 401k Plan Administration.

 Pay by Experience Level for Senior Benefits Analyst